jason89521/github-repo-search/README.md

 - Fetch the list of repositories.
 - Search the users that best match the search term.

-### `store.tsx`

-This file configures the Redux store and exports the custom dispatch and selector hooks.

 ### `styles`

-This folder contains the global style and the styles that each component may need, including:
+This folder contains the global style and the styles that each component may need, including colors and breakpoints.
-- Colors
-- Breakpoints

 ### `pages`